4 Minute Read

-So how do you teach your kids about money?
+Now that you’ve learned more about managing your money right, you want to help your kids not make the same mistakes.
+So how do you change your family tree and teach your kids about money?
 It all depends on their ages.

 1. Use a clear jar to save.
 The piggy bank is a great idea, but it doesn’t give kids any visual.
 When you use a clear jar, they see the money growing.
 Yesterday, they had a dollar bill and five dimes.
 Today, they have a dollar bill, five dimes and a quarter!
 Talk through this with them and make a big deal about it!